Five Weird Cat Behaviors Explained

 The Truly Unique

-While most cats will display some of the behaviours listed at left, there are also many cat behaviours that are unique to only a handful of felines.
+While most cats will display some of the behaviors listed at left, there are also many cat behaviors that are unique to only a handful of felines.
 Do your cats do something you’ve never heard of?

 One of our cats never laps water out of a bowl like a normal feline.
 She dips her paw in the bowl and licks off the water.